Kirushanr/blog/_posts/2021-08-25-taking-down-phishing-scams-a-diy-approach.md

--  Since this scam targeted users primarily based in Australia, I  also sent the report to ScamWatch Australia
+-  Since this scam targeted users primarily based in Australia, I  also sent the report to [ScamWatch Australia](https://www.scamwatch.gov.au/report-a-scam).

 <br />